deckardsworkspace/cs132-group3/about.md

 <hr>

+Consisting of voters from the previous elections, the group was certain that they wanted to take a look at how disinformation on social media may have affected the outcome of the elections.
+As Twitter users, the proponents recalled a time of discourse surrounding Neri Colmenares.
+His campaign was marred by the red-tagging of his organizations, the proliferation of a fake resolution about his alleged disqualification, and eventually allegations of his own affiliation with the CPP-NPA-NDF.

+Despite not having a lot of experience in data science, the group set out to take a closer look at all the events that transpired, eventually narrowing it down to the aforementioned allegations on one of the most prominent figures of the Philippine opposition.

 ![Juris]({{ site.baseurl }}/public/images/team/photoJuris.jpg)

 ***Juris Adorna*** (WFU) is a computer science senior with interests in data ethics, science communication, and STEM-guided policy making.